KeaganRieder/KeaganRieder/README.md

 - Hi i'm keagan rieder
-- I'm currenty attending the universtiy of lethbridge, for a BSA new media/computer science degree
+- I'm currenty attending the universtiy of lethbridge, for a combined degree in new media and computer science
 -